alexpdp7/alexpdp7/misc/aws/account_setup_notes.md

 ### Creating the initial management account and initial configuration

-Opening an account requires a credit card and a phone number.
+Opening an account requires a credit card, a phone number and an email address.

+Once an email address is associated with an AWS account, no other AWS account can be created with the same email address, even if you delete the AWS account.
+Create use multiple email addresses or plus addressing for experiments, etc..
+(OVH "redirect", Gmail and Google Groups support plus addressing.)

 Go to "IAM Identity Center" and enable it in your preferred region.
 This enables AWS Organizations and creates a `Root` OU that contains the management account.